sklav/lxc-pywizard/README.md

 - make example usages in Readme more clear especially related to the features present
 - possibility to use ssh key to connect to container
 - add some serious error checking to lxc-pywizard
-- add option so container has his hostname defined based on fqdn on creation
 - add option to configure static ip from command line on creation
 - make cache directory layout more versatile to arch changes and distro releases